-For further information on Gift Aid, please see My WI <a href="https://www.nee.go.ne
+For further information on Gift Aid, please see My WI here or by going to My WI / Running your WI / WI Finances / Gift Aid.

 10.6 Bursaries

 WIs can decide to award a bursary if there are sufficient funds available.
 The conditions of the bursary should be drawn up and agreed in advance.
 Bursaries can be awarded to enable members to attend a course within the federation or anywhere else.
 The bursary could cover all or part of the costs of the course.
 It is important to consider: